scrimba/community/FAQ.md

 Not yet, but you will in the future.

 ## Can I export my Scrimba screencast to a normal video?
 We don't have a functionality for doing this yet.
-However, shoot us an email (hello@scrimba.com) and we'll happily do it manually for you.
+However, feel free to manually do a screen recording of your Scrimba screencasts, so that you can save them as video files locally.

 ## Why are you building Scrimba?
 Our goal is to make online learning *better* than in-person learning.
 Here's why this is important: